 The Local Energy Advice Partnership (LEAP) service is also managed by Ridgewater Energy, and offers a free home visit to eligible residents throughout Dorset.

 All households with a total annual income of less than £31,000 are eligible.
 For further details on eligibility, please visit their website.

 See Ridgewater Energy's energy and money saving booklet for more advice and support.

 Various energy providers are offering support and funds for those who are struggling with energy bills.
 We recommend contacting your own energy provider as soon as possible if you are struggling to keep costs down.
 The British Gas Energy Trust offers assistance regardless of which energy supplier you are with.

-Wessex Water may be able to help with your bill if you are struggling to pay.
+These websites may be able to help with your bill if you are struggling to pay: